yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 of the cluster member ID and an incremental counter.

-* Generate random nonces but avoid the so-called birthday bound, i.e. never generate more than 2**64 encrypted tickets for the same ticket pinning protection Key.
+* Generate random nonces but avoid the so-called birthday bound, i.e. never generate more than the maximum authorized number of encrypted tickets ( 2**64 for AES-128-GCM) for the same ticket pinning protection Key.

 * An alternative design which has been attributed to Karthik Bhargavan is